camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

         - openId:
             - {scope}
 ```
-The key is arbitrary in OAS, but convention in CAMARA is to name it `openId`.
+The key is arbitrary in OAS, but the convention in CAMARA is to name it `openId`.
 This key must be same defined in the `components.securitySchemes` section.

 The {scope} is the specific scope defined to protect this operation.